Code-Institute-Submissions/Tomazdo10-Memory--Games/Readme.md

    (156	Unexpected use of '|', 158 Unexpected use of '|',  159	Unexpected use of '|', 215	Missing semicolon,  267	Missing semicolon.),
    and two undefiend variables (165	soundFlag,  169	soundFlag,  198	pos).

+### Testing the screens

+The screen test was made in the [responsive design site](http://ami.responsivedesign.is/#).
+The tests where positivly responsive, it worked properly on each screen.
+It was tested also with other testers which they give back the positive fedback

+Here are some Screenshot from automated testing the website:

 ## Deployment